sergeyzolotukhin/learn-java-gradle/docs/ge/mview.md

-5.3.3 About Storage And Table Compression for Materialized Views    [skipped] 5.3.6 About Query Rewrite Restrictions    [skipped] 5.3.7.3 About Using Trusted Constraints and Materialized View Refresh   [skipped]
+5.3.3 About Storage And Table Compression for Materialized Views    [skipped] 5.3.6 About Query Rewrite Restrictions    [skipped] 5.3.7.3 About Using Trusted Constraints and Materialized View Refresh   [skipped] 5.3.7.6 Restrictions on Fast Refresh on Materialized Views with Aggregates   [skipped] 5.3.7.7 Restrictions on Fast Refresh on Materialized Views with UNION ALL   [skipped]

--> 5.3.7.4 General Restrictions on Fast Refresh
+-> 5.3.7.8 About Achieving Refresh Goals